UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 }
 ```

+The `category` key is required and is an ID value to this particular element's category.
+Each element must belong to one category, although categories may exist that have no elements assigned to them.

 The `daysOff` array contains integers representing the days of the week in which this element cannot play.
 See the [calendar objects](#calendar-objects) section for a description of how this key works in that object, as the expected values and behavior is the same.

 The `dropDayCount`, `isDood`, `isDrop`, `isHold` keys all refer to properties related to how and whether the element will appear in the [day out of days](https://en.wikipedia.org/wiki/Day_out_of_days_(filmmaking)).
 When creating values for these keys, default to *true* if the data you're importing from doesn't contain these features.